 ESG investing as a strategy has lately come under increased scrutiny.
 There may be contexts in which ESG investing makes sense for an institution or an individual.
 But the most important action institutional investors can take right now to combat the climate crisis is to stop investing in fossil fuels, whether choosing to engage with ESG or not.

-When investors move their money en masse, fossil fuel companies face reputational and brand risk that can have knock-on effects, including lower credit ratings and challenges with securing financing for projects and operations.
-By moving our own investments, we can help make owning stocks in fossil fuel companies less desirable for many investors, and we have the research to back it up: The publicity around the Republic of Ireland’s decision to screen out fossil fuels raised concerns for other investors, leading the value of U.S. coal, oil, and gas companies to drop.
+When investors move their money en masse, fossil fuel corporations face reputational and brand risk that can have knock-on effects, including lower credit ratings and challenges with securing financing for projects and operations.
+By moving our own investments, we can help make owning stocks in fossil fuel companies less desirable for many investors, and make these risky industries less palatable for the banks and asset managers who continue to finance fossil fuel expansion.

 There’s no denying that fossil fuels are volatile and risky investments both for our portfolios and for the world.

-Right now, oil and gas are raking in record profits by profiteering off the energy crisis Russia triggered when it invaded Ukraine, and doing so on the backs of working families.
-These ill-gotten gains, which go against our Jewish values, are also fleeting.
+For a time, oil and gas were raking in record profits by profiteering off the energy crisis Russia triggered when it invaded Ukraine, and doing so on the backs of working families.
+These ill-gotten gains, which go against our Jewish values, were also fleeting.

 Fiduciary duty refers to a person or group’s responsibility to act in their members’ best interest when making investment or other financial decisions.
 Investment managers have a legal duty to their clients; pension fund directors have a responsibility to their pension’s participants; board members have a responsibility to their non-profit organizations; and so on.